 Access to Studies and Clinical Trials

-Clinical studies have the potential to help advance the care of individuals with bleeding disorders.
-Patients in the Hemophilia and Bleeding Disorders Treatment Center have access to a variety of studies and clinical trials, depending on eligibility and the requirements of the particular study or trial.
+Patients in the Hemophilia and Bleeding Disorders Treatment Center have access to a variety of studies and clinical trials, depending on eligibility and requirements.
+Clinical trials and studies have the potential to advance the care of children with bleeding disorders.

-In some cases, patients may have access to new treatments that are not available to patients who are not participating in the study.
-Your physician can discuss with you what studies or clinical trials your child may be eligible for.
-Participation in studies or trials is entirely voluntary.
+In some cases, patients may have access to new treatments that are not available to all patients.
+Participation in studies or trials is entirely voluntary, and your physician can discuss the clinical trials your child may be eligible for with you.

 Genetic testing serves several functions, including allowing us to determine if a person is a carrier of hemophilia or a bleeding disorder, identify potentially affected infants, and accurately educate patients and families on how a bleeding disorder may impact their lives.
 Genetic testing may also improve the ability to predict whether a patient is at-risk for certain complications, including the development of inhibitors that affect that ability of infused clotting factors to stop a bleed.